go-gost/docs/en/docs/tutorials/reverse-proxy.md

 ## Application-Specific Forwarding

 Local and remote port forwarding services also support sniffing of specific application traffic.
-Currently supported application protocols are: SSH.
+Currently supported application protocols are:

-### SSH
+* `http` - HTTP traffic.
+* `tls` - TLS traffic.
+* `ssh` - SSH traffic.

-In forwarder.nodes, specify the node protocol type as `ssh` through the `protocol` option, and when the SSH protocol traffic is sniffed, it will be forwarded to this node.
+In forwarder.nodes, specify the node protocol type through the `protocol` option, and when the corresponding traffic is detected, it will be forwarded to this node.

 === "Local Port Forwarding"